-Due to the COVID-19 outbreak, the in-person version of this program has been canceled.
-However, we invite you to enjoy a small selection of modules related to the GirlsGetMath curriculum consisting of videos and downloadable activities.
-These materials will be available to the general public for the entire month of August 2020.
+Due to the COVID-19 outbreak, the in-person version of the 2020 program was canceled.
+However, the GirlsGetMath faculty leaders developed a small selection of online modules related to the GirlsGetMath curriculum which are available to the general public.
+Access the GirlsGetMath Viedo Modules.

 GirlsGetMath@ICERM is a five-day non-residential mathematics program that is open to high schoolers, regardless of gender identity, who live in or near greater Rhode Island and who will be entering the 10th or 11th grade in the fall of 2020.